Francis Patrick Dwyer: Personal life

 On 12 January 1939 he married Lola, daughter of Arthur Carrington Bosworth and his wife Florence of Sydney.
 Frank and Lola had two sons, Frank and Mark, and a daughter Fleur.
 Frank was a research chemist with CSR in Sydney and produced a number of patents for the industry.
 Mark obtained a PhD in Chemistry from the Australian National University, taught Chemistry at the University of Adelaide, and worked in the pharmaceutical industry, also producing several patents.
 Fleur attained a Master of Education and worked in Catholic Education, including at the Australian Catholic University in Canberra.

 Dwyer died suddenly of a heart attack at his home in the Canberra suburb of Manuka, Australian Capital Territory, aged 51, and was buried in Woden Cemetery, Canberra.
-A portrait of him hangs in the Dwyer Lecture Theatre in the School of Chemistry, University of New South Wales.

 Posthumous

 After Dwyer's death his friends and former students in the University of New South Wales Chemical Society established a fund to endow the Dwyer Memorial Lecture and Medal.
 The first Dwyer Lecturer was his old friend Professor Nyholm (1963).
 Subsequent Lecturers have included three Nobel Laureates and five Fellows of the Royal Society.
-And in 1972 the University of New South Wales named one of the lecture rooms in the School of Chemistry the Dwyer Lecture Theatre.